top of page

-Solid dish soap is exactly what it sounds like, a hard bar of ultra-cleansing soap designed specifically for handwashing dishes.
-Unlike regular liquid dish soaps, it comes with no plastic bottle, no waste, and no mysterious ingredients.
+Solid dish soap is exactly what it sounds like: a hard bar of ultra-cleansing soap designed specifically for handwashing dishes.

 Important: Solid dish soap is not meant for dishwashers.
 It's perfect for handwashing only!